lakhanmishra-ai/Lakhanmishra-ai/README.md

 # Hi, I'm Lakhan R. Mishra 👋

-MSc Agronomy | Exploring Data Science, Machine Learning & Deep Learning with specialization in Computer Vision Interested in applying AI to Agriculture for smarter crop management and yield prediction and also work with genral Artificial Intelligence.
+MSc Agronomy | Exploring Data Science, Machine Learning & Deep Learning with specialization in Computer Vision Interested in applying AI to Agriculture for smarter crop management and yield prediction and also work with general Artificial Intelligence.

 ### Learning Journey
 - Python (Milestone 1)